cmf2196/dealin-dirty/README.md

               https://carddealer3000.weebly.com/

 Files Included:
+              dealin_dirty_program.ino

 Model Generation Instructions:

-              This program is for use only on the Card Dealer 3000.
+This program is for use on the Card Dealer 3000.
 Please visit the project's webpage.

 Credits:

 This is a senior design project for the Mechanical Engineering Department at Columbia University.